 - List sex-related topics that families can discuss to help youth become sexually healthy adults.

-- Teach parents and guardians ways to initiate sexual health conversations with kids at different ages.
+- Discuss ways parents and guardians can initiate sexual health conversations with kids at different ages.

-- Introduce youth to strategies for engaging parents and other family members in discussions about sexuality and relationships.
+- Identify strategies for youth to engage parents and other family members in discussions about sexuality and relationships.